 2. Cinnamon – Allows Physical And Emotional Release.

-Cinnamon oil has an antispasmodic effect on our physical body.
-This helps us to relax muscles, treat aches, sprains, and soothe rheumatism and arthritis.
+Research into Cinnamon oil2Antispasmodic Effect of Essential Oils and Their Constituents: A Review found it has an antispasmodic effect on our physical body.
+This means it helps us to relax our muscles.
+It is great to treat aches and sprains.
+It also soothes rheumatism and arthritis.

-Often these muscular aches and pains are associated with stress, and once released, allow us to destress and become less anxious.
+Often these muscular aches and pains are associated with stress, and once this stress is released it allows us to become less anxious.

 3. Pine – Relieve Stress

 Have you noticed that most people associate Christmas with the scent of pine?
-Perhaps the reason that pine trees and their aroma bring us cheer for the holidays is because research has shown that pine scent lowers are levels of anxiety.
+Perhaps the reason that pine trees and their aroma makes us more cheerful in the holidays is because research has shown that pine scent3Physiological and Psychological Relaxation Effects of Fir Essential Oil on University Students lowers our levels of anxiety.

-A research study in Japan found that those who people who went for a walk through pine forests had significantly lowered levels of depression and stress.
+A research study in Japan found that those who people who went for a walk through pine forests had significantly lower levels of depression and stress.

-The same study found that the subjects who had anxiety were able to remain in a state of relaxation for extended periods of time after inhaling the scent of Pine.
+The same study found that the subjects who had anxiety were able to remain relaxed for longer periods of time after inhaling the scent of Pine.

 4. Rose Geranium – For Relaxation

 The Rose Geranium helps relax our entire body.
-However one of our mood boosting anxiety tips is that it also has properties that elevate mood.
-A great choice for those that encounter periods feeling low or down in the dumps.
+It also has properties that boost mood.
+A great choice for those that have times when they feel low or down in the dumps.

-This is one of the essential oils found to help balance hormonal levels and provide a major mood boost to enhance our feelings of relaxation.
+This is one of the essential oils that help to balance hormonal levels.
+This oil provides a major mood boost and enhances our feelings of relaxation.

-The aromas effects are reported to last for a prolonged period of time which helps us to feel calm through the day.
+The aromas effects are reported to last for a long period of time.
+This can help you feel calm throughout the day.

-Like the other essential oils on this list, it provides soothing of the entire central nervous system.
+Rose Geranium was evaluated in a research study4The Effects of Essential Oils on the Nervous System: A Scoping Review and was shown to soothe the central nervous system.
 If you are caught up in a cycle of work, stress, and anxiety, the Rose Geranium will help.

-It is one of the very best essential oils for anxiety and stress.
+It is one of the very best essential oils used for anxiety.

-All 4 oils resulted in lowered levels of anxiety, however Clary Sage was shown to be of greater benefit when individuals took part in a stress test.
+All 4 oils resulted in lowered levels of anxiety, however Clary Sage had the best results when individuals took part in a stress test.

 6. Bergamot – To Find Calm

-Bergamot essential oil is obtained from the rind of unripe citrus fruit from an orange tree.
-Like the other essential oils for anxiety and stress already listed, it induces within us a deep state of relaxation and calm.
+Bergamot essential oil comes from the citrus rind of unripe orange like fruit.
+Like the other essential oils already listed, it provides a deep state of relaxation and calm.
+It is also one of the best essential oils to help sleep!

-Many individuals find the scent of Bergamot refreshing and helpful for restoring the hypothalamus to a state of homeostasis and calm.
+Many individuals find the scent of Bergamot refreshing and helpful for restoring a sense of calm.

 This essential oil can provide major relief for those suffering long term stress.

-In another study, Bergamot was found to be as helpful as diazepam for reducing corticosterone responses to stress and for correcting HPA axis activity.
+In another clinical study Bergamot6Acute effects of bergamot oil on anxiety-related behaviour and corticosterone level in rats was found to be as helpful as diazepam for reducing corticosterone responses to stress and for correcting HPA axis activity.

 7. Citrus – For Energy